Scaly Skin: Expert Tips For Treating And Preventing

 Washing is already a little drying to your skin.
 So, if you’re dealing with dry skin, you’ll want to avoid irritating it even more by staying away from soaps with irritating chemical ingredients.

-Just like lotion, gentle, natural, and hypoallergenic is the name of the game!
+Just like lotion, gentle and natural is the name of the game!
 Go with a soap, like Babo Botanicals Lavender Dream™ Plant Based Hand Soap, that will moisturize and protect your skin even while it cleans.

 3) Take Shorter Showers

 Speaking of washing up, long, hot showers can play a part in drying your skin.
 To limit the drying effect, shorten your shower by a few minutes and use warm (not hot) water.

 To get clean without compromising your skin, try Babo Botanicals Sensitive Skin Fragrance Free Hydra Therapy Face & Body Wash.
 This EWG Verified formula is designed for adults with sensitive skin to help regain softness and comfort.